Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 marcus must die

 ratronus tells them not in lots of detail that marcus might get a position of power and decides to ensnare Salina, in order to bring her back to Verdant.

+before this, they get shot with an arrow by the healer npc

+get shot with an arrow

+marcus init 8, wiz 13, healer 19
+aki 14, chron 15, hunter 10, rat 7

+--combat
+(healer shot the arrow cliumsily)

+chron casts summon beast: summons a brown bear near the wiz and healer

+bear attacks the healer for 1d8+4+2 for 13